Updated on 18 May 2015.

 Check their website for a phone number, preferably a landline number - then call this number to see who answers.
 If an employee of the company in question answers the call you can have some reassurance that you are dealing with a 'real' company, but if no-one answers or you're put through to an anonymous call-centre this may be your first warning sign that the company is not legit.

-You should also look for a physical address on the company’s website which you could write to if you so wished.
+You should also look for a physical address on the company's website that you could write to if you so wished.
 If this physical address is a registered office, even better.

 'Googling' a company is a good way to get to know more about who they really are behind their superficial image.
 Remember that what is said on forums isn't gospel, but it can act as a useful indicator when you aren't sure about the legitimacy of a company.